 | Figure 03 | Not disclosed | ❌ Enterprise only | Logistics | ❌ Proprietary |

-Key Insight: The R1 EDU is the most affordable humanoid with full ROS 2 support actually available to researchers.
+Key Insight: The R1 EDU is the most affordable humanoid with full ROS 2 support actually available to researchers in North America.
 Tesla Optimus and Figure robots are not available to the public.
-Boston Dynamics Atlas is internal R&D only.
+1X NEO targets home consumers, not research.

 Beyond purchase price, what does it cost to operate a humanoid robot?
-Realistic TCO for institutional planning.
+Realistic TCO for grant budgets.

-The R1's lower cost enables multi-robot research that would be impossible with higher-priced platforms.
+The R1's lower cost enables multi-robot research impossible with higher-priced platforms.

 Budget: $50,000